LambdaSven/PizzaChatbot/README.md

 ```
 ## To modify:

-if you're a collaborator, make a new branch and make a pull request
+if you're a collaborator, make a new branch and make a pull request:

+    Please ensure your PR is made to this repository and not the repository which this is a fork of.
+If you PR that repository it will not be mergable here.

 if you are not a collaborator: fork and then make a pr